-Chengdu Planned to built 10 subway lines around the city which would make the subway transport easily accessible to the city’s major distribution centers.
+Chengdu planned to built 10 subway lines around the city which would make the subway transport easily accessible to the city’s major distribution centers.
 Currently, only subway line 1 and the first phase of subway line 2 are in operation, while line 3, line 4, and line 5 are under construction.
 Passengers can take line 1 from Shenxian Lake to Century City via North Railway Station, Tianfu Square, Sichuan Gymnasium, South Railway Station, Ocean Park and other places in the city.
-The first phase of line 2 can take travelers to Chadianzi Bus Station, People’s Park, Chunxi Road, East Railway Station, Chengdu Institute of Public Administration and other areas.
+The first phase of line 2 can take travelers to Chadianzi Bus Station, People’s Park, Chunxi Road, East Railway Station, Institute of Public Administration and other areas.

-Chengdu's public bus services extend in all directions.
+Public bus services extend in all directions.
 You can get to most of places, especially sights inside the city, by bus.
 Common public buses charge CNY 1, while those with air-conditioners charge CNY 2.
 Take small change as there are no conductors on many of the buses.

 Bus/ Subway Search

 Travels non-stop and directly to attraction sites, sightseeing bus saves travelers, especially independent travelers a lot of time.
 Although different from those of other cities and mostly sold together with entry ticket to the destination, it is still cheaper than taking taxis.
 Also, there are free schedules.